Download Course PDF

 - Project Schedulers

-- Anyone who is required to understand the capabilities of Microsoft Project or is required to access data from within MS Project
+- Anyone who is required to understand the capabilities of Microsoft Project or is required to access data from within Microsoft Project

 - Both people who are new to using Microsoft Project as well as people who are currently using Microsoft Project who are self taught